-Gloverstone was once a vibrant, commercial area within the city walls of Chester, During the late seventeenth and early eighteenth centuries many clockmakers were attracted there.
+Gloverstone was once a vibrant, residential and commercial area within the city walls of Chester, During the late seventeenth and early eighteenth centuries many clockmakers were attracted there.
 Why?
 Click here to find out a little about Gloverstone.

 Our book, The Gloverstone Clockmakers of Chester